stfc/PSyclone/tutorial/training/users/lfric/README.md

        END DO
        !$omp end parallel do
     END DO

+A detailled explanation can be found in the [PSyclone Developer's Guide](https://psyclone-dev.readthedocs.io/en/latest/APIs.html#colouring).

 The assignment of start index for each column to the 3x3 domain looks like this (inner cells will come first in the internal data structure used for a region, followed by the cells that might